max-au/sqlite/README.md

 * large blob handling
 * sqlite vfs support (with Erlang distribution)
 * database serialisation (sqlite3_serialize)
+* improved performance for concurrent access to the same connection/statement, running on a normal scheduler and yielding

 ## TODO: LIST OF THINGS TO BE DONE BEFORE RELEASE
-* Mac OS: figure out why static build loads sqlite from
-* OS support (Linux, MacOS, Windows, FreeBSD)
-* performance: concurrent access to the same connection/statement (locking), try to run on a normal scheduler
+* setup CI on GitHub
+* rename to sqlite3
 * possible ERTS bug: when the process holding RESOURCE reference exits, destructor is not called